 Seriously.
 You know how Moms always say, “I’m sick of repeating myself!” – Well this is what I’ve been saying a lot lately: “I’m sick of telling you that I’m sick of repeating myself!”
 Basically, I’ve been repeating myself complaining about repeating myself complaining about the same poor behavior a bajillion times a day.

 Last night I reached a boiling point.
 There was hitting and throwing of toothbrushes and when I went to the bathroom 15 minutes after I told them to brush their teeth, there wasn’t a clean tooth in sight.
+If they continue with this behaviour and skip their routine, they’ll soon be visiting someone like a Dentist in Temple Terrace to resolve any issues they may have.
+This is why I’m getting them to keep on top of their oral hygiene now.
 And that bathroom?
 Was just filthy.
 I usually ignore but last night they were being so awful, that bathroom became my focal point.

 I yelled the usual rant and then made them start scrubbing it clean while they were crying.